 How Much Does Bed Bug Treatment Cost?

-Bed bugs (or Cimex lectularius) are persistent, pervasive, and proficient at escaping human attempts to kill them.
+Bed bugs (Cimex lectularius) are persistent, pervasive, and proficient at escaping human attempts to kill them.
 While they do not transmit disease and aren’t dangerous unless their bites become infected, they’re still one of the most reviled insects out there.
-Once an insect that was rarely discussed, bed bugs are now so common that travelers report on their presence in hotels, movie theaters, and mass transit—pretty much anywhere there’s fabric to nestle into and people to hitch a ride on.
+Once an insect that was rarely discussed, bed bugs are now so common that travelers report their presence in hotels, movie theaters, and mass transit—pretty much anywhere there’s fabric to nestle into and people to hitch a ride on.

 Factors in Calculating Bed Bug Treatment Cost